 The nutrition and dietetics practitioner supports and promotes high standards of professional practice, accepting the obligation to protect clients, the public and the profession; upholds the Academy of Nutrition and Dietetics (Academy) and its credentialing agency the Commission on Dietetic Registration (CDR) Code of Ethics for the Nutrition and Dietetics Profession; and shall report perceived violations of the Code through established processes.
-The Academy/CDR Code of Ethics for the Nutrition and Dietetics Profession establishes the principles and ethical standards that underlie the nutrition and dietetics practitioner's roles and conduct.
-All individuals to whom the Code applies 33refered to as "nutrition and dietetics practitioners".
+The Academy/CDR Code of Ethics for the Nutrition and ethical standards that underlie the nutrition and dietetics practitioner's roles and conduct.
+All individuals to whom the Code applies 33 refered to as "nutrition and dietetics practitioners".
 By accepting membership in the Academy and/or accepting and maintaining CDR credentials, all nutrition and dietetics practitioners agree to abide by the Code.